Samsung Galaxy A04: Camera

 The Samsung Galaxy A04 has a dual-camera setup arranged vertically on the left side of the rear of the phone along with the flash.
 The main camera is a 50 MP wide lens and the second is a 2 MP depth sensor.
-The main camera can record video up at 1080p @ 30fps.
+The main camera can record video up at 1080p at 30fps.
 A single 5 MP front-facing camera is present in a notch.

 Software

 The Samsung Galaxy A04 comes with One UI Core 4.1 over Android 12.